Dietary Needs @ Queen’s

 - Complete Hospitality Services allergy intake form online here.

-- If not able to come to SOAR, book a virtual appointment with our Hospitality Services’ Registered Dietitian through the summer months here (choose “Allergy/Dietary Needs Appointment for Future Students”).
+- Book a virtual appointment with our Hospitality Services’ Registered Dietitian here (choose “Allergy/Dietary Needs Appointment for Future Students”).

 - If you require room accommodation as part of your allergy management, please visit the residence accommodation page to access the required form and instructions.

 With a diverse skill set in hospitality, research and clinical, Jessica is excited to share her passion of food and nutrition with students and staff at Queen’s University.

 Jessica holds a Master’s degree in Applied Nutrition and a Bachelor’s degree in Human Nutrition from the University of Guelph, which included a semester in Melbourne, Australia.
 Jessica also completed a diploma in Food and Nutrition Management and is an AllerTrain Master Trainer for allergies.